himanshusin/himanshusin.github.io/_posts/2016-05-17-Google_Loation.md

 saveWidget(w, file="ch4.html")
 ```
 <a href="/blog_image/2015_BLOGS/ch4.html">![](/blog_image/2015_BLOGS/p4.png)]</a>
-The median of velocity is not  very informative because the points collected per year are not consistent.
+If you click on the image , you can see that median of velocity is not  very informative because the points collected per year are not consistent.

 ## Other analyses